OwlfaceGames/owly.nvim/README.md

 ## Installation

-Just add this to you lazy setup.
+Just add this to your lazy setup.

 ```lua
 "OwlfaceGames/owly.nvim"